agingfixed/base_template/ReadMe.txt

 True	1.
 Set up a very basic starting react page (from react website pre-setup).
 This is a
 	single page react starting position.

-False	2.
+True	2.
 Set up GitHub repository with this so that I can save progress.
-(Incomplete)

 False	3.
 Set up redux (front end logistics)